RobertSmithers/TeethSegmentation/README.md

 # TeethSegmentation
-Identify teeth in x-ray images using instance segmentation and labelling.
+Identify teeth in X-ray images using instance segmentation and labelling.

 <div id="top"></div>